8 min read

 UPDATE 2022: Priority1 is now Viewpoint Fieldview

-Digitization of construction industry, is gaining more momentum with the Use of Tablets for site inspections and SaaS platforms which aim to make everyone’s life on site easier and probably tidier.
+The digitization of the construction industry is gaining more momentum with the use of tablets for site inspections and SaaS platforms, which aim to make everyone’s life on site easier and probably tidier.

 So, what is Priority1?
 What’s the story behind it?